C2SM/git-course/beginner/Exercise_3_restore_merge.md

 Just run `git restore -s <specific_commit_hash> <your_schedule>`.

-> **Note**:
+> [!NOTE]
-For simplicity, we've used the `-s` option in the `git restore` command.
+> For simplicity, we've used the `-s` option in the `git restore` command.
 Note that `-s` is a shorthand for `--source`, which you can also use interchangeably.
 The primary difference lies in the syntax: use `-s <commit_hash>` for a shorter command, or `--source=<commit_hash>` if you prefer a more explicit approach.
 Both options perform the same function: specifying the source from which to restore.
 Whether you prefer `-s` for brevity or `--source` for clarity is up to you.

 2. Undo "Change poster sessions to talks" by restoring the *schedule_day1.txt* to the commit before the change.